wutka/binheap/README.md

 CL-USER>
 ```

-The binary heap has been rebalances to that the `quux` item, whose name is now
+The binary heap has been rebalanced to that the `quux` item, whose name is now
 "argle" has moved to the root and its key value has been changed, as have some
 of the other heap keys.
 When we pop the values off the heap they are in the correct
 sorted order: